0

 3

 • When you say, 'you can't override his body's regulatory mechanism', what do you mean by this?
 Does that mean that his refusal to drink something would be overpowered by the physical sensation of thirst and the emptiness in his stomach?
-Mar 4, 2018 at 17:40
+Commented Mar 4, 2018 at 17:40

 • @HeavenlyHarmony - His stomach being empty has nothing to do with thirst at all.
 Thirst is regulated strongly by sodium concentration in plasma (the fluid red blood cells are suspended in.)
 The longer he goes without fluids, the more sodium rises, the more fluid is drawn from extracellular spaces, the more hormones released and the more brain centers are activated which result in the sensation of thirst.
 If there is a problem in the brain, this might be overridden, but thirst is a very powerful feeling.
 Ask your health care provider about it.
-Mar 4, 2018 at 19:41
+Commented Mar 4, 2018 at 19:41

 • Thanks, @anongodnurse♦, for that information.
 He finally ate and drank a lot of water on his own.
 We're so relieved.
 I just hope he won't get more traumatised into not trusting even his own mother.
-Mar 5, 2018 at 2:49
+Commented Mar 5, 2018 at 2:49

 You must log in to answer this question.